DVidal1205/obsidian-vault/School/Spring 2024/COT3100/Unit 1 - Logic and Proofs.md

 - Given $\exists x P(x)$, we only have to show that a P(c) exists for some value of c
 - Constructive: Find a value for c which P(c) is true
 - Nonconstructive: Show that such a c exists, but don't find it
+#### Uniqueness Proof
+- Existence: show it exists
+- Uniqueness: Show it is unique